Exton Square Mall: Redevelopment

+On March 15, 2022, PREIT announced that it would sell the Exton Square Mall to raise money to pay down their debt.
+A sale to the Brandywine Realty Trust was in place, but subsequently fell through for unknown reasons.
+PREIT eventually sold the property in March 2025 to Abrams Realty & Development for $34.25 million.
+After the closure of Macy's, Abrams planned to demolish the mall at the end of 2025 and redevelop the property into the Exton Town Centre, featuring more than 600 apartments and townhomes along with shops, restaurants, fitness, entertainment, office space and health care.
+The plan was noted for its similarities to the nearby King of Prussia Town Center.
+Only the Boscov's building and parking garages would remain, with the Round1 (former JCPenney) building remaining but being converted entirely into a Main Line Health medical space.

+The West Whiteland Township board initially pushed for approval of the proposal in August 2025; however, it was then rejected in late October 2025, citing density, fears that the sewer system cannot handle the large number of buildings, and traffic concerns.
+In response, Abrams sued the township, arguing that the rejection is a "speed bump" and asserting that the redevelopment plan meets zoning requirements.

+By August 2024, the mall building had been experiencing several roof leaks and a broken HVAC system.
+On June 25, 2026, Abrams Realty announced that the mall would permanently close on June 30, though access to Boscov's, Round1, and the Main Line Health offices will remain.
+In an article by The Philadelphia Inquirer, Abrams revealed that "operating the interior of the property has become untenable" as a result of "deteriorating conditions and rising utility costs."
+Meanwhile, redevelopment plans remain stalled as of October 2025.

 Economic impact

-The opening of the Exton Square Mall coincided with rapid growth in West Whiteland Township, with the population increasing from 7,900 in 1973 to over 16,000 by 2000.
-Since the opening, many shopping centers and office parks have been built in the township.
+The opening of the Exton Square Mall helped spur rapid growth in West Whiteland Township, with the population increasing from 7,900 in 1973 to over 16,000 by 2000.
+Since the opening, many shopping centers, office parks, residential developments, and apartments have been built throughout the township.
 Following the opening of the mall, the West Whiteland Township Police Department was created to patrol the township as the demand from the mall would be too much for the Pennsylvania State Police to handle.
 When the Exton Square Mall first opened, several stores in downtown West Chester closed.
 In 2011, the Exton Square Mall saw sales per square foot of $332.

 In popular culture

 On September 10, 2015, director Kevin Smith announced that the Exton Square Mall would be used in the filming of MallBrats, the sequel to his 1995 film Mallrats.
-MallBrats was originally intended to be filmed at the Granite Run Mall, but the plan fell through due to that mall's impending demolition.
+MallBrats was originally intended to be filmed at the Granite Run Mall, but the plan fell through due to that mall's impending redevelopment.
 In February 2017, plans for filming MallBrats were cancelled.